New England Thruway (I-95) Reconstruction Project - "Last Mile"

 - Realignment of ramp from Midland Avenue to connect directly to I-95 northbound

-- Widen I-95 southbound to provide a two-lane exit ramp to I-287 westbound
+- Widening of I-95 southbound to provide a two-lane exit ramp to I-287 westbound

 - Substructure Repairs to the Boston Post Road bridge, Purchase Street bridge, and the Blind Brook culvert